Ben Macpherson (politician)

-Ben Macpherson (born 12 July 1984) is a Scottish politician who is currently serving as the Minister for Higher and Further Education in the Scottish Government.
-A member of the Scottish National Party (SNP), he has been the Member of the Scottish Parliament (MSP) for the Edinburgh Northern and Leith constituency since 2016.
+Ben Macpherson (born July 1984) is a Scottish politician who served as the Minister for Innovation, Technology and Tertiary Education (Note: Minister for Higher and Further Education from September to May 2026.) from 2025 to 2026.
+A member of the Scottish National Party (SNP), he has been the Member of the Scottish Parliament (MSP) for the Edinburgh North Eastern and Leith constituency since 2026.
+He previously represented Edinburgh Northern and Leith from 2016 to 2026.

 He previously served as Minister for Social Security and Local Government in the Scottish Government from May 2021 to March 2023, having previously served as Minister for Europe, Migration and International Development (June 2018-February 2020), Minister for Public Finance and Migration (February 2020-December 2020) and Minister for Rural Affairs and the Natural Environment (December 2020-May 2021).

 Early life and education

 Macpherson attended Flora Stevenson Primary School and then George Heriot's School.
 He then graduated from the University of York with a degree in philosophy and politics.
 He later studied law at the University of Edinburgh.

 As a youth, Macpherson was involved in the local Labour Party.
 When he was sixteen, in 2002 he did work experience with his local MSP Malcolm Chisholm, whose constituency he later represented.
 He became a member of the SNP in 2005, having left Labour in 2003 due to the Iraq War and lack of sufficient progress on social justice.

 He worked in a number of different roles and sectors, including time as a bartender, for a wave energy company and as a clerical assistant at James Gillespie's High School.
 He then trained as a lawyer, working for the firm Brodies.

 In the summer of 2004 he walked from Edinburgh to London to raise awareness of the annual International Day of Peace.
 Growing up he was a keen footballer and played for several teams in Edinburgh and the University of York's 1st Team.
 In 2003, he lived briefly in China, working as a volunteer English teacher in Wujiang.